IgorDrgonec/VectorBT-Flask/docs/docs/examples/basic-rsi-strategy.md

 The longer is the RSI window, the higher is the mean expectancy.

-Display the top 5 hyperparameter combinations:
+Display the top 5 parameter combinations:

 ```pycon
 >>> stats_df.sort_values(by='Expectancy', ascending=False).head()